Course responsible:Stein Terje Holden

 Students will familiarize themselves with many of the big development challenges and learn about alternative perspectives related to these, based on literature and internet sources provided through Canvas.

-The students learn through presenting their essays to each other (compulsory workshops).
+* Learn through presenting their papers to each other (compulsory workshops).

 - Self-study of material in Canvas.

-- Choice of two topics for two scientific style papers with focused research questions and paper outline.
+- Choice of two topics for two papers with focused research questions and paper outline.

 - Search for relevant literature in Google Scolar for own chosen topics.